skip982/nalu935/nalu935/DissTrackLyrics.md

 That's why this .45 in my boxers

-Shots fired, home invasion

-Red beam detonators, whos the bomb now?
+Shots fired, home invasion, Red beam detonators, whos the bomb now?

-Look you in your eyes nigga before I say good night,

-pray that those exploits get to see the day of light.
+Look you in your eyes nigga before I say good night, pray that those exploits get to see the day of light.

-Damn, ItzGeb & pythonsn0w, I use to be friends with you niggas,

-Hate that it came to this, damn..
+Damn, ItzGeb & pythonsn0w, I use to be friends with you niggas, Hate that it came to this.

 Shootin' dope, using coke, selling bricks acting like you the real Folks,

-Sacrificin' half your life for your new little gay cult (crystal sec),
+Sacrificin' half your life for your new little gay cult,

-I pray you find the kindness in your heart,

-I watched this whole debacle so I'm part to blame.
+I pray you find the kindness in your heart, I watched this whole debacle so I'm part to blame.

-Can't believe this shit homie,

-How the fuck nigga, you touch my code nigga?
+Can't believe this shit homie, How the fuck nigga, you touch my code nigga?

-And what hurt me the most nigga,

-Is how you did me like that nigga.
+And what hurt me the most nigga, Is how you did me like that nigga.

-I was loyal to you niggas,

-You put my nigga @sn0wFX in the hole, homie.
+I was loyal to you niggas, You put my nigga @sn0wFX in the hole, homie.

-I don't feel you for that my nigga,

-That shit hurt me, you understand me?
+I don't feel you for that my nigga, That shit hurt me, you understand me?

-It's painful what you see real niggas do when they get the opportunity,
+It's painful what you see real niggas do when they get the opportunity.

-When they get the bag.

 \*